 What I had to learn was techniques of matte painting .
 How to paint for film .
 How film changed the painting .
 Painting fast happened by using these matte painting techniques.
 Timing myself in order to work fast and yet approaching painting slowly .
 The less mistakes I made the faster I worked.

 In matte painting,matte painters love fooling everyone into thinking that they're seeing something realistic that we painted.
-The other thing that inspired me were the artists I was working with all the painters were great and how exciting to work alongside such great artists.
+The other thing that inspired me were the artists I worked with.
+All the painters were great to work alongside with.
 Especially when working on George Lucas or Spielberg films.
 How long does it take to do a matte painting.?
 It should take a matte painter anywhere from two days to a month depending on how complicated the matte painting is.
 The matte paintings I worked on usually would take one to two weeks and I was working a 10 hour day, so it was a very intense focus.
 I had a very big appetite ate a lot of sandwiches and snacks and if I had to stay up all night, I would . i needed alot of fuel to keep my energy going.

 I also would be the only one staying overnight in the lunchroom sleeping on the sofa just to keep up with the guys.
 They were faster painters of course, and I was an apprentice in the beginning.
 I eventually learned how to paint in a very efficient way.
 Focused and fast.
 Not literally fast.
 I made correct decisions, less mistakes slowly and I would end up painting fast in this way.